Do you cook with your children?

 It’s something that I’ve done with all the children since they were little.
 My parents and grandparents used to get me involved in cooking and general kitchen activity when I was young and it’s something I feel really strongly about.
 Cooking and knowing your way around a kitchen are important life skills and the kitchen is somewhere I want all of my children to feel confident.

 I have always got the children involved in chopping fruit and vegetables.
-Even our four year old can confidently chop a range of different fruits and vegetables.
+Even our four year old can confidently chop a range of different fruits and vegetables using a range of chef knives.
 They know how to and how not to hold a knife and kitchen scissors, and they’ve learnt the role of tons of kitchen utensils over the years.

 Cooking together has multiple benefits, including teaching them about different foods, encouraging them to try different things, improving fine motor skills and general knowledge and developing life skills.